 The candles had been burning a long time.

-She said something about the pasta and he agreed and the palms on San Vicente stood black against a sky that was changing color though neither of them could see it from where they sat.
+She said something about the pasta and he agreed and outside on San Vicente the palms stood black against a sky that was changing color though neither of them could see it from where they sat.
 The restaurant moved around them the way restaurants do.
 Voices.
 The clink of things.
 A man in a white jacket passing with plates held high.

 They had finished the wine and the plates had been cleared and she said cappuccino and he said the same and they sat in the manner of people who have eaten well and said most of what they came to say.
-The air was unusually warm and smelled of rosemary, something sweet.
+The air outside was warm and smelled of rosemary and something sweet.

 What came to the table was Cabernet.